 Until now, most prosthetics available in Nigeria have been white, or made from materials such as wood that also look unrealistic.

 “You rarely find people with black skin prosthetics,” Amanam said.
 “I want this need to be met within Africa.
-I want to reach out to blacks all over the world as well, by making this process accessible, at an affordable rate.”
+I want to reach out to Blacks all over the world as well, by making this process accessible, at an affordable rate.”
 The pieces are sold for at least 40,000 naira ($111).

-He says although there is room for improvement, his products it have been medically approved for patients who are in need of body part replacements.
+He says although there is room for improvement, his products have been medically approved for patients who are in need of body part replacements.

 “I have been to many hospitals and the product has been well received because the materials used in producing are medically approved.”

 According to John, he intends to open a factory in Akwa Ibom, his home state where he intends to produce the products in large quantities for local and international export.